 We love less:

-If the idea of learning a foreign language in a book discourages you, we’lll have to find a more amusing way to convince you to open a book!
-Here is our selection of more fun books to put you back on the Spanish tracks in a fun way!
+If the idea of learning a second language by using a book discourages you, we'll have to find a more amusing way to convince you to open one!
+Here is our selection of more fun books to get you back on the Spanish track in a fun way!

-Learning Spanish, El Nuevo Compañero de Cuarto, proposes a new method to learn the basics of the Spanish language and develop vocabulary in record time.
+Learning Spanish with El Nuevo Compañero de Cuarto proposes a new method to learn the basics of the Spanish language and develop vocabulary in record time.
 It also helps to refine its understanding of Spanish grammar by reading stories in English and Spanish.

 It's for you if:

-This book to learn Spanish is a real game: will you recognize all the pairs of antonyms in history?
+This book to learn Spanish is a real game changer: will you recognize all the pairs of antonyms?